William Goldman: Return to Hollywood

 Goldman attributed his return to Hollywood to signing with talent agent Michael Ovitz at Creative Artists Agency.
 He went to work on Memoirs of an Invisible Man, although he left the project relatively early.

 Hollywood's interest in Goldman was reawakened; he wrote the scripts for film versions of Heat (1986) and The Princess Bride (1987).
 The latter was directed by Rob Reiner for Castle Rock, which hired Goldman to write the screenplay for Rob Reiner's 1990 adaptation of Stephen King's novel Misery, considered "one of [King's] least adaptable novels".
 The movie, for which Kathy Bates received an Academy Award, performed well with critics and at the box office.

 Goldman continued to write nonfiction regularly.
 He published a collection of sports writing, Wait Till Next Year (1988) and an account of his time as a judge at both the Cannes Film Festival and the Miss America Pageant, Hype and Glory (1990).

 Goldman began to work steadily as a "script doctor", doing uncredited work on films including Twins (1988), A Few Good Men (1992), Indecent Proposal (1993), Last Action Hero (1993), Malice (1994), Dolores Claiborne (1995), and Extreme Measures.
 Most of these movies were by Castle Rock.

 He was credited on several other movies: Year of the Comet (1992), which was eventually filmed by Castle Rock, but was not a success; the biopic Chaplin (1992), directed by Richard Attenborough; Maverick (1994), a popular hit; The Chamber (1996), from a novel by John Grisham; The Ghost and the Darkness (1996), an original script based on a true story; Absolute Power (1997) for Clint Eastwood; and The General's Daughter (1999), from the novel by Nelson DeMille.

 Later career

 Goldman wrote another volume of memoirs, Which Lie Did I Tell?
 (2000), and a collection of his essays, The Big Picture: Who Killed Hollywood? and Other Essays (2001).

 His later screenplay credits include Hearts in Atlantis (2001) and Dreamcatcher (2003), both from novels by Stephen King.
 He adapted Misery into a stage play, which made its debut on Broadway in 2015 in a production starring Bruce Willis and Laurie Metcalf.

 His script for Heat was filmed again as Wild Card (2015), starring Jason Statham.

+After his death, screenwriter Peter Morgan wrote that Goldman had completed a final book on Hollywood, comparing the production of three different films, including Morgan's Frost/Nixon, but that the book had run into legal problems and was never published.
+Writers Tony Gilroy and Scott Frank said Goldman spent considerable time mentoring and advising other writers.